-A: Unfortunately, the Battleship’s condition prevents her from leaving her berth, however, the cofferdam will be equipped with 4 Weir Slide Gates that will open and close so that water can be pumped in and back out of the inner area.
+A: Unfortunately, the Battleship’s condition prevents her from leaving her berth; however, the cofferdam will be equipped with 4 slide gate weirs that will open and close so that water can be pumped in and back out of the inner area.

 Q: What will happen to the portion of the hull that is in the mud?
 Does the mud protect it from corrosion or will that eventually need to be excavated to make repairs?

-A: The ship is settled in approximately 25’ of mud.
-The portion of the hull that is currently in the mud has been largely protected from corrosion due to lack of exposure to the elements.
-The cofferdam will allow us to access the portions of the hull (about a 10’ band we call the “wind/water line”) that has been exposed to the elements for nearly 60 years!
+A: The ship is settled in approximately 25 feet of mud.
+The portion of the hull that is in the mud has been largely protected from corrosion by lack of exposure to the elements.
+The cofferdam will allow us to access the portions of the hull (about a 10-foot band we call the “wind/water line”) that have been exposed to the elements for nearly 60 years!